jonnenauha/obj-simplify/README.md

 ## three.js

 I have contributed to the OBJ parser/loader in three.js and know it very well.
 I know what kind of files it has performance problems with and how to try to avoid them.
 I have also implemented some of the optimization done in this tool in JS on the client side, after the model has been loaded.
 But even if doable, its a waste of time to do them on each load for each user.
 Also certain optimizations can not be done on the client side.
-That being said there is nothing spesific in the tool for three.js, it can help as much in other rendering engines.
+That being said there is nothing specific in the tool for three.js, it can help as much in other rendering engines.
 This tool can help you get:

 * Faster load over the network
  * Reduce filesize, possibly better compression e.g. with gzip (see `-gzip`).
 * Faster loading by the parser
  * Drop duplicates, reduce files size in general to parse less lines.
- * Arraging file output in a way that *might* benefit V8 etc. to optimize the execution better.
+ * Arranging file output in a way that *might* benefit V8 etc. to optimize the execution better.
 * Faster rendering
  * Remove patterns that result in using `THREE.MultiMaterial`.
  * Reduce draw calls.